-The piece will be premiered by the LMU Concert Choir, conducted by Dr. Mary Breden, on December 6th and 8th, 2018 at Sacred Heart Chapel at Loyola Marymount University.
+The piece was premiered by the LMU Concert Choir, conducted by Dr. Mary Breden, on December 6th and 8th, 2018 at Sacred Heart Chapel at Loyola Marymount University.

 She Speaks is a choral song cycle composed by Alice Dryden and Amy Gordon, which sets the text by Sharon Goldstein.
 It weaves together the experiences and voices of different women, both artistically and literally.
 The text and the music were a result of a close collaboration among the composers and the poet.
 The cycle is a progression through generations of strong women.
 Each woman throughout history has been able to build on the strength and courage of her ancestors.